KBTX-TV

-KBTX-TV (channel 3) is a television station licensed in Bryan, Texas, United States, serving the Brazos Valley as an affiliate of CBS.
-Owned by Gray Television, the station maintains studios on East 29th Street in Bryan, and its transmitter is located northwest of Anderson, Texas.
+KBTX-TV (channel 3) is a television station in Bryan, Texas, United States, serving the Brazos Valley as a dual affiliate of CBS and The CW.
+Owned by Gray Media, the station maintains studios on East 29th Street in Bryan; its transmitter is located northwest of Anderson, Texas.

-Although identifying as a separate station in its own right, KBTX-TV is considered a semi-satellite of KWTX-TV (channel 10) in Waco.
-As such, it simulcasts all network and syndicated programming as provided through its parent station but airs separate commercial inserts, legal identifications, local newscasts and Sunday morning religious programs, and has its own website.
+Although identifying as a separate station, KBTX-TV is considered a semi-satellite of KWTX-TV (channel 10) in Waco.
+KBTX-TV simulcasts all network and syndicated programming provided by its parent station but airs separate commercial inserts, legal identifications, local newscasts and Sunday morning religious programs; the station also has its own website.
 KBTX-TV serves the eastern half of the Waco–Temple–Bryan market while KWTX-TV serves the western portion.
 The two stations are counted as a single unit for ratings purposes.
 Although KBTX-TV maintains its own facilities, master control and some internal operations are based at KWTX-TV's studios on American Plaza in Waco.

-KBTX-TV is also sister to Belton-licensed CW affiliate KNCT (channel 46), which shares studios with KWTX-TV.
+KBTX-TV is sister to Belton-licensed CW affiliate KNCT (channel 46), which shares studios with KWTX-TV.

 KBTX-TV also offers CW programming on its second digital subchannel.
 Prior to the September 2006 merger of The WB and UPN, KBTX-TV offered UPN programming on digital.
 Following the merger, CW Texas was launched as a joint effort between KBTX-TV and KWTX-TV.
-On August 8, 2012, CW Texas became CW8 Aggieland, which carries programming from The CW, as well as a variety of local sports offerings and many syndicated shows.
+On August 8, 2012, CW Texas became CW8 Aggieland, which carries programming from The CW as well as a variety of local sports offerings and many syndicated shows.

 KBTX-TV falls under the "KBTX Media" banner, which also includes CW8 Aggieland and KBTX.com.